fonttools/fonttools/Doc/source/ttLib/ttFont.rst

 (and, therefore, with a ``CFF`` or ``CFF2`` table containing the glyph contours).

-Regardless of the flavor, each "ttGlyph" entry in the ``glyphSet`` includes the corresponding Bezier outlines and components from the ``glyf`` or ``CFF``/``CFF2`` table and the glyph's metrics.
+Regardless of the flavor, each "ttGlyph" entry in the ``.glyphSet`` includes the corresponding Bezier outlines and components from the ``glyf`` or ``CFF``/``CFF2`` table and the glyph's metrics.
 Horizontal metrics are drawn from the font's ``hmtx`` table, and vertical metrics (if any) are drawn from the ``vmtx`` table.
 These attributes are:

     width
         The advance width of the glyph

     lsb
         The left sidebearing of the glyph

     height
         (For vertical-layout fonts) The advance height of the glyph

     tsb
         (for vertical-layout fonts) The top sidebearing of the glyph

 Note that these attributes do not describe the bounding box of the glyph filled shape, because the filled area might include negative